shamik394/dse511_final_project/README.md

 The breakdown:

-Part A: I visualized a timeline of key NASA missions, including Friendship 7 , Gemini IV, and Apollo 11.
+Part A: Visualized a timeline of key NASA missions, including Friendship 7 , Gemini IV, and Apollo 11.

 Part B: Creates a simplified, hypothetical 3D flight path for Apollo 8, illustrating its Earth orbit, trans-lunar trajectory, lunar orbit, and return to Earth.